salernolabs/rescuegroups/doc/request/MicrochipRegistrations/readme.md

 #### ::setMicrochipRegistrationCreatedByID

-Sets microchipRegistrationCreatedByID field with a value of type int.
+Sets microchipRegistrationCreatedByID field with a value of type string.

-    $query->setMicrochipRegistrationCreatedByID(int);
+    $query->setMicrochipRegistrationCreatedByID(string);

 #### ::setMicrochipRegistrationUpdatedDate